KDE/digikam-doc/asset_management/organize_find.rst

 Geolocation and Geo-tagging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Do you still remember the times before GPS?
 When you would find your way to another city without navigation system?
-Wasn't the earth a dull blue ball before GoogleEarth?
+Wasn't the earth a dull blue ball before Google Earth?
 Well then, with images, the train of spatial representation is running at cruising speed alright.

 A few cameras have a GPS receiver built-in, the images come tagged with 3-dimensional coordinates.
 And with almost any GPS device you're able to extract a trace (of course the receiver needs to be switched-on and carried with you whilst taking the photographs, and for good matching the camera time must be accurately set) and save it onto a computer.
 You have to store it in GPX format, that's easily done with `gpsbabel <https://www.gpsbabel.org/>`_, gpsman and other tools.